solitondigital/com.solitondigital.mobilewallet.pay/README.md

 ## Use Cases

-The SDK supports two use cases for making payments - **Single Payment**
+The SDK supports single use cases for making payments - **Single Payment**

 ### Single Payment